bkidwell/ebmeta-old/README.md

-# Epub Metadata Editor
+# Ebook Metadata Editor

-`epubmeta` is a tool for editing metadata in an Epub file.
-When the first edit is made, the entire Epub file is backed up to a file embedded in the Epub package in the path `META-INF/source/`, and the original metadata is backed up to `META-INF/original_metadata.yaml` for each resetting of only the fields edited by this program.
+`ebmeta` is a tool for editing metadata in an ebook file (Epub, Mobipocket, or PDF).
+When the first edit is made, the entire ebook file is backed up to `./.backup/FILE.backup` under the folder where the working file is, to allow for safely resetting.

-Calibre is used to write metadata changes to the Epub file.
+Calibre is used to write metadata changes to the ebook file.

 Fields that are available for editing are: